 Year 4 to Year 8

-Our busy and productive Boys’ School is built on and designed around teaching methods which actively engage boys and meet their specific learning needs.
-As with girls, we believe it is important for boys to be taught in their own gender classes in the critical years from age nine to 12, when the different learning characteristics and needs of the sexes become more pronounced.
+Our busy and productive Boys’ School is founded on and designed around teaching methods which actively engage boys and meet their specific learning needs.
+We believe it is important for boys to be taught in their own gender classes in the critical period from Years 4 to 8, when the different learning characteristics and needs of the sexes become more pronounced.

 The Boys’ School meets the fine balance between boys’ needs for structure, activity, guidance, freedom and direction.
 Boys enjoy healthy competition, challenge, hands-on learning and immediate reward as they make the most of their educational environment.

 The Boys’ School has a high proportion of male teachers, creating an environment where boys have positive male role models.
-A key aim is to instill in every boy the confidence to look you in the eye, give you a firm handshake and speak and act with the confidence born of self-belief.
+A key aim is to instill in every boy the confidence to look you in the eye, give you a firm handshake, and speak and act from a genuine sense of self-belief.

-"We believe it is important for boys to be taught in their own gender classes in the critical years from age nine to 12, when the different learning characteristics and needs of the sexes become more pronounced"
+"We believe it is important for boys to be taught in their own gender classes in the critical period from Years 4 to 8, when the different learning characteristics and needs of the sexes become more pronounced."

 The School Programme